nus-cs2103-AY2021S1/ip/docs/README.md

 User is able to find all tasks in the task list that contain a certain keyword.

+### Feature 8: Detect duplicates

+Duke is able to detect whether the task entered by the user is already a task in the task list.
+If so, the user will be alerted and this task will not be added again.

 ## Usage

 ### `todo` - Adds a todo into the task list